OpenVisualCloud/Smart-City-Sample/doc/dist.md

 ### Run Sample:

 Follow the usual [sample build and run procedures](../README.md) to invoke the sample.
 You can alter the [sample options](cmake.md), provided that any such parameter change does not incur an image build.
-For example, avoid changing `PLATFORM` and `SCENARIO`.
+For example, avoid changing `PLATFORM`, `SCENARIO` and `FRAMEWORK`.

 ### See Also: